 + Partly available in larger packaging sizes, ideal for frequent users

-– At the moment there is still no long-term experience on the durability of pour paintings created with these products.
+– At present, there is still no long-term information on the durability of pour paintings created with these products.

 Recommendations Alternative Pouring Medium

 The following alternative pouring mediums are available on the market: